Explore Each “Building Block” of the Architectural Process

 Construction Administration

-Building Block doesn’t just provide you drawings and then “skedaddle”!
-Hiring a full-service firm, such as Building Block, is one of the smartest decisions you can make for your renovation project.
+Building Block doesn’t just hand over drawings and disappear.
+Choosing a full‑service firm like Building Block is one of the smartest decisions you can make for your renovation project.